 Channel Islands (Bald Eagles)

-Here’s another Channel Islands streaming cam.
+Here’s another Channel Islands live stream cam.
 This one is positioned just above a bald eagle nest.
 So you can watch an eagle family come and go above Sauces Canyon.
 How cool!

 Channel Islands eagle webcam: https://www.nps.gov/chis/learn/photosmultimedia/bald-eagle-webcam.htm